-Brook blasts magnificent century for Superchargers
+Brook's ton in vain as Fire beat Superchargers

-The Hundred: Harry Brook hits first century of 2023 men's competition for Northern Superchargers
+The Hundred: Harry Brook's century in vain as Welsh Fire beat Northern Superchargers

 Last updated on .From the section The Hundred